roobenweb/roobenweb/_posts/blog/2024-02-06-better-seo-titles.markdown

 image: /assets/img/fixing-titles.png
 ---

-It's March, spring is around the corner and I'm busy tapping away on my keyboard trying to improve my website.
+It's March, spring is around the corner and I'm busy tapping away trying to improve my website.

 ## What I'm Doing To Improve My Websites Titles
-I've been doing a lot of research on the way people read information online and I've learned a few interested things about the way people read information online.
+I've been doing a lot of research on the way people read information online and I've learned a few interested things about it.

 One thing I've learned is that the majority of people online don't read everything on the page.

 What most people do when they look at a page is scan the page looking for words and information they are familiar with.